“Rosina/Figaro Duet”, Puccini’s Il barbiere di Siviglia

-Ms. Martin won the 2016-2017 Sullivan Competition sponsored by The William Matheus Sullivan Musical Foundation.
+Ms. Martin has received numerous accolades already in her young career.
+She won the 2016-2017 Sullivan Competition sponsored by The William Matheus Sullivan Musical Foundation.
 As a returning Apprentice Artist in 2016, she was honored to be the recipient of the Campbell Wachter Award from The Santa Fe Opera.
 Other prestigious awards in the 2015-2016 season include 1st Prize in The Opera Columbus Cooper-Bing Vocal Competition and being named a winner in the Arizona District Metropolitan Opera National Council Auditions, in which she went on to place 3rd at the Western Region Finals.
 In the 2014-15 season, she was awarded a Career Grant from the Seattle Opera Guild, an Encouragement Grant from the Career Bridges Grant Foundation, and also 2nd prize at the Young Patronesses of the Opera Competition at Florida Grand Opera.
 She has been the recipient of numerous awards from organizations such as the Orpheus Vocal Competition, Young Patronesses of the Opera, Opera Guild of Dayton, Indianapolis Matinee Musicale, and Utah Festival Opera.